Inflectra/spira-documentation/docs/Spira-User-Manual/Resource-Tracking.md

 # Resource Tracking
+!!! abstract "Available in SpiraTeam and SpiraPlan only"

-This section outlines how you can use the Resource Tracking features of SpiraPlan® and SpiraTeam® to view the total workload for each of the product personnel resources assigned to a specific product.
+This section outlines how you can use the Resource Tracking features of Spira to view the total workload for each of the product personnel resources assigned to a specific product.
 This allows you to verify that the work is evenly distributed amongst the product members and that no individual resource is overloaded.

 When you click Tracking \> Resources on the global navigation bar, you will initially be taken to the product resources list screen illustrated below: